jacobdufault/fullserializer/README.md

 # Adding Full Serializer to my project

+## Source Based Import

 Import the `Source` folder into your Unity project!
 You're good to go!

+## DLL Based Import

+These instructions are easy to follow and will set you up with the DLLs for any version of Full Serializer.

+- Download Full Serializer and unzip it to some directory.
+- Navigate to the `Build Files (DLL)` folder.
+- Open `CommonData.csproj` in your favorite text editor.
+- Change the `UnityInstallFolder` value on line 6 to point to your Unity installation directory
+    - On OSX this is likely `/Applications/Unity/Editor`
+    - On Windows this is likely `C:\Program Files (x86)\Unity\Editor`
+- Double click `FullSerializer.sln` to open up the solution
+- Run a build-all (F6 in visual studio).
+Alternatively, you can right-click any of the three projects to build only one of them.
+    - `FullSerializer - NoUnity` builds Full Serializer so that you can use it outside of Unity.
+    - `FullSerializer - Unity` builds Full Serializer to a DLL
+    - `FullSerializer - Unity - WinRT` builds Full Serializer with WinRT APIs (if you're targeting the Windows Store or the Windows Phone export platforms)
+- You will find the DLLs inside of the `Build` folder.
+Please add them to your Unity project's Asset folder.

 ## How do I run the tests?

 To run automated tests, please also import [Unity Test Tools](https://www.assetstore.unity3d.com/en/#!/content/13802) into your project.
 Then you can run the NUnit tests via the standard unit test menu `Unity Test Tools\Unit Tests\Run all unit tests`.

-There are also a set of manual tests; simply add `Testing\RuntimeTests\RuntimeTestObject.prefab` to an empty scene and enter play-mode.

-> note: You need [Full Inspector](http://forum.unity3d.com/threads/224270-Full-Inspector-Inspector-and-serialization-for-structs-dicts-generics-interfaces) to run the manual tests.
-You can use the trial for in-editor testing, but to actually test on export platforms you need the full version.
+Full Serializer also has a suite of runtime tests to ensure that various platform support actually works when deployed.
+You can run these tests by opening up the `Testing/test_scene` scene and hitting play.

 # License

 Full Serializer is freely available under the MIT license.
-If you make any improvements, it would be greatly appreciated if you would submit a pull request with them.
+If you make any improvements, it would be greatly appreciated if you would submit a pull request with them (please match the existing code style).